Fiona Apple: 2011–2018: The Idler Wheel..., tour, and legal troubles

 In 2014, Apple wrote the opening theme, "Container", for the Showtime drama series The Affair.
 During 2014, Apple also appeared at a number of performances by Blake Mills, including in New York City and Cambridge, Massachusetts, during his tour in support of his second full-length album, Heigh Ho.
 The pair first publicly collaborated on an acoustic version of Apple's song "I Know" in 2013.

 Apple has collaborated with Andrew Bird, and in 2016, she was featured in the song "Left Handed Kisses" from the album Are You Serious.

-In 2017, she released "Tiny Hands" for the Women's March on Washington.
+In September 2017, Apple played rarities at the Ohana Festival in Dana Point, California.
+Also in 2017, she released "Tiny Hands" for the Women's March on Washington.
 In 2018, she joined Shirley Manson at the female-driven Girl School Festival in Los Angeles for a cover of "You Don't Own Me" by Lesley Gore, wearing a white T-shirt with "KNEEL, PORTNOW" written across it in ink.
 This was considered in response to Grammy head Neil Portnow's heavily criticized comments that women need to "step up" to earn more Grammy nods.